cpske/ISP/assignment/movierental/movierental-part2.md

   rental = Rental(movie, days_rented)
   ```

-Design Principles to consider (you don't need to use all of these):
+Design Principles to consider in making your decision.
+You don't need to use all of these.

-- *Low Coupling*: choose a class/module that results in minimal coupling or adds the least coupline
+- *Low Coupling*: choose a class/module that results in minimal coupling or adds the least coupling
-- *High Cohesion*: choose a class that is already responsible for price codes, or that closely uses the price codes
+- *High Cohesion*: choose a class that that closely uses the price codes
 - *Single Responsibility Principle*: choose a class/module that is "responsible" to the actor who sets prices
 - *Information Expert*: choose a class that already has most of the information needed to determine the price code
 - any other design principle or refactoring guide that you apply.